W4GFO/SocialProof/README.md

 	In the /src/Components/Elements/Styles/Card.scss

-	- On line 12, I'm trying to vertically center the image and the text for the user's portrate and their name.
+	- On line 12, I'm trying to vertically center the image and the text for the user's portrait and their name.
 However, nothing I seemed to do worked.
 	I wound up getting it to look decent by playing around with margin and padding but I don't this that's the best way and I'm just not certain what I'm missing.

 ### `npm run build`